lmmx/scholaRdaemon/README.md

-# Google Scholar Alerts Twitter bot
+## :mag_right: :hatched_chick: :page_with_curl: Google Scholar Alerts Twitter bot :page_with_curl: :hatched_chick: :mag_right:

 Google Scholar lacks an API, but unlike PubMed **links directly to papers**.
 Often the stream of a Pubmed-sourced bot is filled with papers not deposited with direct links. *Occasionally* they will have a DOI, but Medline's indexing of these is inconsistent (the XML for articles themselves can be pretty inconsistent as I found out on [a previous excursion under Pubmed's bonnet](https://github.com/lmmx/watir-paper-scanner)).

-Even when a paper is deposited with this identifier, the DOI minting process means it's not guaranteed that the link will work - I myself have felt (and regularly see other scientists online expressing the same) frustration at having the basic line of scientific enquiry rudely interrupted by technical issues.
+Even when a paper is deposited with this identifier, the DOI minting process means it's not guaranteed that the link will work straight away - I myself have felt (and regularly see other scientists online expressing the same) frustration at having the basic line of scientific enquiry rudely interrupted by technical issues.
+Preprints are another consideration.

 [![](https://pbs.twimg.com/media/Bd3Hj2GCIAABX-E.jpg)](http://arxiv.org/year/q-bio/13) <small>*[via](https://twitter.com/nextgenseek/status/422713358668668929)*</small>

-> <sup>Preprints are undeniably [coming into the fold of bioscience research](https://www.youtube.com/watch?v=G1ffCDBPiOA), a practice originating in the physics/mathematical sciences that crept in through [common ground](https://twitter.com/leonidkruglyak/status/335422823025741826) of arXiv [q-bio](http://arxiv.org/archive/q-bio).
+> Preprints are undeniably [coming into the fold of bioscience research](https://www.youtube.com/watch?v=G1ffCDBPiOA), a practice originating in the physics/mathematical sciences that [crept in through common ground](https://twitter.com/leonidkruglyak/status/335422823025741826) at arXiv's [q-bio](http://arxiv.org/archive/q-bio) section.
 There are various dedicated sites/accounts monitoring particular subfields (e.g. [Haldane's sieve](haldanessieve.org)/@[haldanessieve](https://twitter.com/haldanessieve) for population/evolutionary genetics).
 >
-> <sup>Google Scholar indexes all fields, and in my own experience this leads to casual interdisciplinary reading in a way not possible from Pubmed's purely biomedical library - a facet of research which the [*BBSRC*, *MRC* and the *Society of Biology* feel is lacking amongst bioscientists](http://www.bbsrc.ac.uk/news/people-skills-training/2015/150204-n-report-vulnerable-research-skills-capabilities.aspx).
+> Google Scholar indexes all fields, and in my own experience this leads to casual interdisciplinary reading in a way not possible from Pubmed's purely biomedical library - a facet of research which the [*BBSRC*, *MRC* and the *Society of Biology* feel is lacking amongst bioscientists](http://www.bbsrc.ac.uk/news/people-skills-training/2015/150204-n-report-vulnerable-research-skills-capabilities.aspx).

 ### Creating a feed of interest through Google Scholar